RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Once you click **Proceed**, you will see the log file from Jenkins showing the final progress and deployment.

-Wait for the production deployment to complete via Eclipse Che **Terminal**:
+Wait for the production deployment to complete via CodeReady Workspace **Terminal**:

 `oc rollout -n coolstore-prod status dc/coolstore-prod`